bipinKrishnan/automax/README.md

 ## Why Centroid ?

-Because:
+Because, it:

-1. It gets you up and running with your data science project as quickly as possible.
+1. Gets you up and running with your data science project as quickly as possible.
-2. It automates most common repititive tasks with the click of a button.
+2. Automates most common repititive tasks with the click of a button.

 ## Usage
 ```bash